 Woman in mysterious surveillance video victim of sexual assault, broke free from bondage cuffs: police

-A woman who was seen in surveillance video ringing doorbells in Texas, told police she was a victim of sexual assault and had broken free from bondage handcuffs used to restrain her.
+A woman, who was seen in surveillance video ringing doorbells in Texas, told police she was a victim of sexual assault and had broken free from bondage handcuffs used to restrain her.

-Officials launched a search for the woman earlier this week after she was captured on video ringing doorbells in the Sunrise Ranch subdivision, located north of Houston.
+Officials launched a search for the woman earlier this week after she was captured on video ringing doorbells in the Sunrise Ranch, a Montgomery subdivision located 50 miles north of Houston.

-The woman, clad in only a T-shirt and restraints hanging from her wrist, ran before the homeowner could answer the door.
+The woman, clad in only a T-shirt and with restraints hanging from her wrists, left before the homeowner could answer the door.

-On Wednesday, police announced they found the woman who had not been reported missing at any point.
+On Wednesday, police announced they found the woman.
 Her boyfriend, Dennis Ray Collins, 49, was found dead of a self-inflicted gunshot wound at his home in the same subdivision.

 The Montgomery County Sheriff’s Office released more details about the case Thursday.